smuellerDD/leancrypto/README.fips.md

 ### ELF Binary Integrity Test

-The FIPS 140 integrity test on the `leancrypto-fips` library instance is implemented as follows but only for the `libleancrypto-fips.[so|a]` variants.
+The FIPS 140 integrity test on the `leancrypto-fips` library instance is implemented as follows but only for the `libleancrypto-fips.so` variant.

-First, a `libleancrypto-real.a` is compiled which contains all FIPS approved algorithm code, the self tests and auxiliary code required to comply with all FIPS requirements.
-The only exception is the file `fips_integrity_checker.c` which contains the constructor starting up the integrity test and the integrity check control values.

-The `libleancrypto-real.a` is linked together with `fips_integrity_checker_elf.c` into `libleancrypto-fips.[so|a]` using the linker script `fips_integrity_check.ld`.
-This linker script adds a start and end pointers for the text and rodata ELF segments.
-Both segments contains all code and readonly data (e.g. self test data) from `libleancrypto-real.a` and the `fips_integrity_checker_elf.c`, i.e. all FIPS module code / data.
-The only exception is the integrity check control value which are placed into a different section.
-This approach now allows to calculate the integrity of the text and rodata segments by the start/end pointers added by the linker script and adjust the integrity control values after compilation.
+This is achieved with the following approach:

+1. The `leancrypto-fips.so` library is build for the target platform.
+This contains a "placeholder" bit string in the ELF section `fips_integrity_data`.

+2. A build-host executable derived from the leancrypto `sha3-256sum` is compiled.

+3. The external tool of `objcopy` is used to extract the ELF sections subject to integrity test from `leancrypto-fips.so` using the script `addon/fips_integrity_checker_elf_generator.sh`.

+4. The aforementioned script uses the build-host executable instance of `sha3-256sum` to generate a message digest of the extracted ELF sections.

+5. The mentioned script uses `objcopy` to insert the newly generated digest into the ELF section `fips_integrity_data` of `leancrypto-fips.so` replacing the "placeholder" value found there.

 The following ELF sections are covered by the integrity check in their entirety:

 * .init section (covering the initialization steps)

-* .ctors section (covering constructors)
+* .rodata section

 * .text section (covering the entire code - note, some static data provided with assembler files is also placed into the text section)

-* fips_rodata section: This section is specifically introduced to cover all static data required by algorithm implementations (e.g. ML-KEM / ML-DSA constants, SHA2 constants, AES S-Boxes)

-* .rodata section (covering the constant data) is not covered due to technical limitations - it is not required to be covered as this section contains the self-test values.
-Considering that the self-test data is verified before the first use of an algorithm and all parts of an algorithm are self tested, the self-test vectors do not need to be covered by integrity verification.

-The sizes of the sections covered by the integrity check can be shown by invoking the command `leancrypto-fips-raw-generator` that is created during compile time.
-When invoking it, it reports that the used integrity check values are wrong followed by the used start/end pointers of the sections and their length.
-The lengths can be compared to the sizes reported by `readelf -WS libleancrypto-fips.so`.
-The sizes reported by the `leancrypto-fips-raw-generator` tool may be a bit larger than the real segment sizes because the start/end markers of the sections encapsulate the section meta data.

 ## Pairwise Consistency Test